-5 Simple Steps to Embed External Pages in Your WordPress Site!
+4 Simple Steps to Embed External Pages in Your WordPress Site

-As a WordPress administrator, one of your main goals is likely to drive as much traffic as possible to your own site and affiliates’ sites.
+As a WordPress administrator, one of your main goals is likely to drive as much traffic as possible to your own website.
 One way to both enrich your content and drive traffic to other sites without making your “bounce rate” (percentage of visitors who click off of your site after a single page) skyrocket is to embed an external page in WordPress.
+We recommend getting permission of the website owner, first.

 Note that many other articles will instruct you to use iframes, but almost every major browser and ad blocker will remove a standard iframe for security reasons!
 By the end of this article, you’ll be able to use WordPress embed shortcode to accomplish the same end goal.